Saint Gregory the Theologian

 ALTAR FLOWERS: Please consider sponsoring altar flowers for a coming Sunday.
 The donation for flower sponsorships is $75.
 Please contact Gina in the church office to learn more or sponsor.

-FELLOWSHIP HOUR: This week's fellowship hour is sponsored by the Ouzonidis-Varetimos Family.
+FELLOWSHIP HOUR: This week's Fellowship Hour is sponsored by the Douvris Family in loving memory of Artemisia Douvris.
 All are welcome to join us following Divine Liturgy.
 This month and beyond, Fellowship Hour sponsors are welcome and needed.
-Please sign up in the hall this weekend or use our new SignUpGenius link
+Please sign up in the hall this weekend or use our SignUpGenius link

 WORSHIPPING FROM HOME: STREAMING AND INTERNET MINISTRY: